 England vs USA, World Cup 2022: When is it, where is it and how to watch on TV

 England's second match of the World Cup group stages in Qatar sees them take on the USA.
-That follows an opening match against Iran (November 21) and a final group encounter with Wales (November 29).
+That follows their opening 6-2 victory against Iran which saw Bukayo Saka scoring twice in a dream start to the tournament.

+The Three Lions' final group encounter is against Wales on November 29.

-The two sides met in the group stages of World Cup 2010 in South Africa, a match that ended in a 1-1 draw, Steven Gerrard and Clint Dempsey the goal scorers at the Royal Bafokeng Stadium.
+England and USA met in the group stages of World Cup 2010 in South Africa, a match that ended in a 1-1 draw, Steven Gerrard and Clint Dempsey the scorers at the Royal Bafokeng Stadium.

 There is an added dimension to this clash; USA head coach Gregg Berhalter sought out Gareth Southgate in 2018, shortly after taking the reigns, with the England coach becoming something of a mentor to the former Crystal Palace defender.